p4lang/p4c/README.md

 We run continuous integration to ensure this works with the latest version of Bazel.

-We also provide a [`p4_library` Bazel rule](bazel/p4_library.bzl) for invoking p4c during the build process of other Bazel projects.
+We also provide a [`p4_library` rule](bazel/p4_library.bzl) for invoking p4c during the build process of 3rd party Bazel projects.

-See [bazel/example](bazel/example) for an example of how to depend on p4c in your own Bazel project.
+See [bazel/example](bazel/example) for an example of how to use or extend p4c in your own Bazel project.
+You may use it as a template to get you started.

 # Build system